hauptmedia/docker-zeebe-with-exporters/README.md

 ```

-## Using the Hazelcast Exporter
+## Hazelcast Exporter

-For a further documentation please look at the [Zeebe Hazelcast Exporter Project](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter).
+For more documentation please look at the [Zeebe Hazelcast Exporter Project](https://github.com/camunda-community-hub/zeebe-hazelcast-exporter).

 ### Example